JListman/JListman.github.io/content/about.md

 I was most recently Assistant Director, Program Development and Evaluation at NYU's [Center for K12 STEM Education](http://engineering.nyu.edu/k12stem) where I conducted and published quantitative assessments and outcomes evaluations of K-12 teacher PD and student programs.

-Before that, I used genomic data to research human evolutionary and migratory history a.k.a ancestry genomics.
+Before that, I used genomic data to research human evolutionary and migratory history, a.k.a ancestry genomics.
 I collected saliva samples as a DNA source from over 500 individuals in rural Thailand to create a DNA resource of six ethnic populations.
 I also conducted research on the evolutionary history of genes involved in alcohol metabolism and substance abuse.